senakotan/ShoppingCardApplication/README.md

 Open and run the main Java file to start the shopping experience.

-📸 Screenshot
-Add screenshots or images showing the shopping process or application flow.

 📌 Future Enhancements
 Implement a Graphical User Interface (GUI) for a more user-friendly shopping experience using JavaFX or Swing.